awsdocs/amazon-forecast-developer-guide/doc_source/API_CreateDatasetGroup.md

 Required: Yes

  ** [Domain](#API_CreateDatasetGroup_RequestSyntax) **   <a name="forecast-CreateDatasetGroup-request-Domain"></a>
 The domain associated with the dataset group\.
-When you add a dataset to a dataset group, this value and the value specified for the `Domain` parameter of the [CreateDataset](API_CreateDataset.md) operation must match\.
+When you add a dataset to a dataset group, this value and the value specified for the `Domain` parameter of the [CreateDataset](https://docs.aws.amazon.com/forecast/latest/dg/API_CreateDataset.html) operation must match\.
 The `Domain` and `DatasetType` that you choose determine the fields that must be present in training data that you import to a dataset\.
 For example, if you choose the `RETAIL` domain and `TARGET_TIME_SERIES` as the `DatasetType`, Amazon Forecast requires that `item_id`, `timestamp`, and `demand` fields are present in your data\.
-For more information, see [Importing Datasets](howitworks-datasets-groups.md)\.
+For more information, see [Dataset groups](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-datasets-groups.html)\.
 Type: String
 Valid Values:` RETAIL | CUSTOM | INVENTORY_PLANNING | EC2_CAPACITY | WORK_FORCE | WEB_TRAFFIC | METRICS`
 Required: Yes